cashcon57/nye-party-2025/README.md

 New Year's Eve Party 2025 Invite 🥂✨

-This repository hosts the interactive, responsive web invitation for Andrew & Cash's NYE Party.
+This repository hosts the interactive, responsive web invitation for Andrew & Cash's NYE Party, created by Cash.
 The theme is "All That Glitters Is Gold", featuring a midnight blue and gold luxury aesthetic.

 🌟 Features